Things to Consider Before Getting a Hosting

 Always read terms and conditions or ask professional bloggers.

-That’s why I always recommend Cloudways (for best performance) or Bluehost (if you want a cheap one to start).
+That’s why I always recommend Cloudways (for best performance).

 11. Stay updated

 Make sure the hosting company offers some kind of update service, so you can keep all your scripts and designs up to date.

 It’s so frustrating when hackers break into your website and put their own ads on it – yeah, I know.
 Stay updated!